A couple of months ago I shot the edgy and clean jewelry line Cite luxen's new look book.

 All these years of focusing on photographing still life, interiors, nature and lots of in-animated subjects, I realize that I have let my introvert-ridden fears completely deny me from exploring portraiture.
 This year I made a promise to myself that I would start shooting more people.
 Be it portrait, fashion, lifestyle you name it.
 Anything that will tip my fears over the edge.

 I would say that my usual way to direct a model would be to ask her for a quiet, still and almost emotionless expression.
 An aesthetic I very much relate to and get inspired by.
 But this time was different, I was shooting a girl that was exuding such a positive and fresh energy, I started thinking that there is actual joy in photographing spontaneity in people and not overthink it sometimes.
-My next portrait session just happened yesterday, and was directed more in my 'usual style' I would say.
-Photographs soon to come.
-The session below was shot last week.

 So here is to positivism, overcoming fears and reinventing your own rules!